CobzaruGabriel/Unity-Examples/README.md

 ### MonoBehaviour

-A script is a component only if it inherits from *MonoBehaviour* and only scripts can be attached to game objects. *MonoBehaviour* does the heavylifting of attaching components to the game objects.
+A script is a component only if it inherits from *MonoBehaviour* and only components can be attached to game objects. *MonoBehaviour* does the heavylifting of attaching components to the game objects.

 Each script generally contains a class and "attaching" a script (a component script) to a game object is similar to associating an instance of that class to that object.